 (ii) Ground Floor Height.
-Projects involving the construction of a new building or additions may receive up to a 20% reduction in any Ground Floor Height restrictions contained in an Overlay, Specific Plan, Q condition or D condition.

-(iii) Transitional Height.
-Projects may select the following transitional height requirements in lieu of those found in Section 12.21.1.A.10 of this Code or any applicable transitional height limits in a Project site's applicable zoning-ordinance, Specific Plan, or overlay including any requirements for reduced building heights or stepbacks when a building is adjoining a RW1 or more restrictive zone.
-A Height Incentive is not required in order to request this Incentive to modify transitional height.
+Projects involving the construction of a new building or additions may receive up to a 20% reduction in any Ground Floor Height restrictions contained in an Overlay, Specific Plan, Q condition or D condition. (iii) Transitional Height.
+Projects may select the following transitional height requirements in lieu of those found in Section 12.21.1.A.10 of this Code or any applicable transitional height limits in a Project site's applicable zoning, Specific Plan, or overlay including any requirements for reduced building heights or stepbacks when a building is adjoining a RW1 or more restrictive zone.
 Furthermore, Projects adjoining an OS zone may utilize this incentive to be exempt from the transitional height requirements found in Section 12.21.1.A.10 of this Code or any applicable Specific Plan or Overlay for the portion of the Project abutting the OS zone.